Distributed Inference with Sparse and Quantized Communication: A Distributed Learning Rule based on Adaptive Quantization

 Based on the above discussion, it should be apparent that at each time-step $t\in\mathbb{N}$, and for each $\theta\in\Theta$, the value of $q_{i,t}(\theta)$ held by an agent $i$ is consistent with those held by each of its neighbors - a fact that is crucial for correctly decoding the messages transmitted by $i$.
 Finally, upon completion of the decoding step, an agent $i$ updates $\bar{\mu}_{i,t+1}(\theta)$ as:

 We call the above algorithm the \texttt{Quantized Min-Rule}, and outline its steps in Algorithm \ref{algo:Qmin}.
-In Line 10 of this algorithm, $\mathcal{N}_{i,t+1}(\theta)$ has the same meaning as in the rest of this paper: it represents the neighbors of $i$ who broadcast their beliefs (in this case, quantized beliefs) on $\theta$ to $i$ at time $t+1$.
+In Line 10 of this algorithm, $\mathcal{N}_{i,t+1}(\theta)$ has the same meaning as in the rest of this paper: it represents the neighbors of $i$ who broadcast their beliefs (in this case, quantized beliefs) on $\theta$ to $i$ at time $t+1$. {Similar to Algorithm \ref{algo:ETmin}, implementing Algorithm \ref{algo:Qmin} imposes certain memory requirements on the part of each agent.
+Specifically, in addition to the vectors $\boldsymbol{\pi}_{i,t}, \boldsymbol{\mu}_{i,t}$, $\boldsymbol{\bar{\mu}}_{i,t}$, and $\boldsymbol{q}_{i,t}$, an agent $i$ needs to store the vector $\boldsymbol{q}_{j,t}$ for each neighbor $j\in\mathcal{N}_i$.
+The entries of $\boldsymbol{q}_{j,t}$ are the most recent quantized beliefs broadcasted by agent $j$, and storing them is necessary in order to decode the beliefs transmitted by agent $j$.
+Overall, for running Algorithm \ref{algo:Qmin}, each agent $i$ needs to maintain and update $(|\mathcal{N}_i|+4)$ $m$-dimensional vectors.}

+{It is important to emphasize the rationale behind using a ceil operator for our quantization scheme (see Eq. \eqref{eqn:encoder}) as opposed to a floor operator.
+If at any point in time, the belief $\mu_{i,t}(\theta^*)$ of an agent $i$ falls in the lowest quantization bin of its quantizer range for $\theta^*$, then using a floor operator will cause $\mu_{i,t}(\theta^*)$ to get quantized to $0$.
+Performing a $\min$ operation on this quantized value (as in Eq. \eqref{eq:qmubar}) will cause the output to be $0$, and eventually, via diffusion, all agents will end up with a $0$ belief on the true state $\theta^*$. {To avoid the above phenomenon, we use a ceil operator for encoding beliefs}.
+Doing so ensures that the quantized belief on any hypothesis is greater than or equal to the actual belief on that hypothesis - a key component of our analysis.
+See also Lemma \ref{lemma:qminbound}.}